leangjia/blender_docs/trunk/blender_docs/manual/editors/uv/introduction.rst

    Control 2D cursor location.

 Annotations
-   Options for the annotation tool.
+   Options for the :doc:`annotation tool </interface/annotate_tool>`.
-   See :doc:`/interface/annotate_tool`.

 UDIM Grid
-   Allows you to control the grid shape of your UDIM tiles.
-See :doc:`/modeling/meshes/uv/workflows/udims`.
+   Allows you to control the grid shape of your doc:`UDIM </modeling/meshes/uv/workflows/udims>` tiles.